JorgeUbaldoR/lei-24-s1-1dm-makeItSimple/plantFloorManager(BDDAD)/Sprint 3/usbd26/Readme_usbd26.md

 ### 1. User Story Description

->  As a Production Manager, I want to get the list of parts used in a product.
+> As a Production Manager, I want to know if we have the necessary materials and components in stock to fulfil a given order.

 ### 2. Resolution